jax-ml/jax/jax/experimental/jax2tf/README.md

 For example,
-if the function to be converted is also polymorphic on the size of each image while requiring the images to be square, we would add a shape variable `d` to stand for the unknown image size:
+if the function to be converted is also polymorphic on the size of each image while requiring the images to be square, we would add a dimension variable `d` to stand for the unknown image size:

 ```